 Children need to be allowed to experience and express their feelings of grief, such as sadness, anger, relief, confusion, etc. They need support and encouragement to understand what happened, identify their feelings, and embrace their loved one’s memory.

 HealGrief provides information about ways to help a child understand death and the signs of grief in a child.
 As an adult or parent helping a child deal with the grieving process, familiarizing yourself with children’s typical reactions and needs can help you support that child.

 Ways to help a child understand death

 Talk to children about death in simple but matter-of-fact terms.
 Normalize death (“it happens to everyone and every living thing, but usually when we are very old”) and be clear about what it means.

 Use truthful words like “dead, dying, died” and “buried, cremated.”
 “When someone dies, it means that their body stopped working.”
-It may seem nicer to make death sound less final, but that can be confusing for a child.
+It may seem gentler to make death sound less final, but that can confuse a child.

 Keep your answers brief but clear.
 Be honest about what’s happened and encourage questions.

 Show your emotions — being authentic and honest provides a meaningful model for your child.

 Show patience, reassurance, and calm support as often as you can.
 A return to their everyday routines will help children feel some normalcy.
 It will also help ease some of their fear of death, even while they begin to understand its permanence.